vand3rlinden/vand3rlinden.github.io/content/post/m365-blocking-dcf-abuse.md

   image: /images/m365-blocking-dcf-abuse/m365-blocking-dcf-abuse-front.png
 ---

 I see device code flow phishing pop up more and more.
 With device code flow phishing an attacker starts a device code sign in on their own machine, then tries to social engineer a user into completing it through a phishing email, phone call (vishing) or message.
 The user is asked to open a link, usually the real `microsoft.com/devicelogin` page, and paste in a code the attacker just generated.
 The user pastes the code and signs in, and the own session of the attacker picks up the resulting token.
-No password needed, no malicious page involved, just a user doing exactly what they were told.
+No password needed, no malicious login page involved, just a user doing exactly what they were told.

 This is what makes device code flow phishing hard to catch, and needs a security control at the tenant level.